During a national crisis event, like the COVID-19 outbreak, living in the Washington D.C. region has its perks, and it has its downsides.

 Later on, a family text exchange about the stock market dropping reminded me of a lingering financial question that suddenly feels more urgent in the face of a potential economic recession.
 So I swallowed my independent woman pride and texted my parents about my question.
 Their answer was helpful and also calming.

 And now I’m thinking of ways I can pay forward the generosity, to help others who might be distressed, too.
-I’ll start by trying to find topics to talk with friends about that don’t concern COVID-19, so we all can have reminders of other aspects of life.
+I’ll start by trying to find topics that don't concern COVID-19 to talk with friends about, so we all can have reminders of other aspects of life.
 And I plan to let my friends in the area know I do have a few extra rolls of toilet paper, should our stores run out.

 Social distancing might be what we need to keep the virus from spreading between people, but a sense of community is what we need to get through this outbreak in a calm manner.
 So consider taking a minute today to call a loved one and ask her if there is anything she needs, or share a beautiful story or a laugh about anything but the COVID-19 outbreak.
 I bet you’ll both feel a little calmer when you do.